 Around these parts, Synology is better known for its NAS boxes, which are storage drives that you access over the network and that come with a slew of optimized Android apps dedicated to accessing videos, photos, audio, documents, files, and notes from your mobile device.
 But it looks like Synology is casting a wider net with the release of the new RT1900ac router.

 This new router has three antennas and 802.11ac support with a maximum speed of 1900Mbps.
 It promises easy setup and a friendly management interface that should alleviate the pains of other routers' daunting consoles and menus.
 With add-on packages, the RT1900ac can become a VPN server, media server, DNS server, and more.
-You can also plug in a 3G/LTE USB modem to create a hotspot for all of your devices on the go.
-Read More
+You Read More

 Synology, purveyor of network attached storage, has brought updates across the range of their Android interfaces for their products.
 Perhaps most interesting and useful is the latest update to DS photo+, which now allows you to stream photos and video via Chromecast or DLNA from your Synology NAS.
 If you utilize the private cloud setup offered on many of their devices, this could allow you to take your personal media to work, friends, or wherever else you may want to go.